kotfu/chogm/README.md

 ------------

 This script uses the operating system commands xargs, chmod, chgrp, and chmod to do it's work.
 It also uses the python multiprocessing module from the standard library which was added in python 2.6, so it won't work with python versions earlier than that.
-It won't work in python 3.x.
+It works in python 2.7 and 3+.

 Exit Status
 -----------